fightnyy/Algorithm/README.md

 # README.md

-### It's a repository of things to record among the problems you solved.
+### It's a repository of things to record among the problems I solved.
-### Most of the problems we solved are the Baekjun algorithm and the Promus.
+### Most of the problems I solved are the Baekjoon algorithm and the Programmers.
-### If you want a more detailed solution, search for Fighty in Baekjun Algorithm.
+### If you want a more detailed solution, search for fightnyy in Baekjoon Algorithm.